Carp Cradle or Unhooking Mat?

 Nash MK3 Carp Cradle Review

-The ‘daddy’ of cradles – this beast is designed to hold big carp!
+The ‘daddy’ of cradles, the Nash MK3 is an absolute beast designed to hold big carp!

 From a top brand aimed at serious carp anglers, this provides for safe fish retention for unhooking or photography.